iroghair/verletIntegrationSpeedtest/Readme.md

 - rotVelField.m: Illustration of the flow field as a Matlab quiver plot.
 - verletTestArray.cpp: Main program using array representation of the position and velocity vectors.
+- verletTestEigen.cpp: Main program using Eigen representation of the position and velocity vectors.